-Upon exercise of the Option, the Company is to issue sufficient common shares to the Optionors to align their percentage ownership in the Company with the relative value of 50% of the value of the Smylers Gold Project, divided by the value of the Company's mineral properties (which would include 100% of the Smylers Gold Project) plus working capital.
-Valuations are to be performed by a third party.
+Upon exercise of the Option, the Company was to issue sufficient common shares to the HS Optionors to align their percentage ownership in the Company with the relative value of 50% of the value of the Smylers Gold Project, divided by the value of the Company's mineral properties (which would include 100% of the Smylers Gold Project) plus working capital.
+Valuations were to be performed by a third party.

-The Optionors shall retain a 2% Net Smelter Return Royalty ("NSR") on all proceeds received by the Company on all ore mined from the property.
-The Company has the right to purchase one-half of the NSR (equivalent to a 1% NSR) for \$3,000,000.
+The Optionors were to retain a 2% NSR on all proceeds received by the Company on all ore mined from the property.
+The Company had the right to purchase one-half of the NSR (equivalent to a 1% NSR) for \$3,000,000.